eformat/ocp4-sno-inplace-precache/README.md

 🛠️ These instructions are very manually intensive .. one day i may automate this ... 🛠️

+You can choose OPENSHIFT_VERSION of 4.12.8 or 4.13.1 - the ignition files for both are checked in and working.
+Use the appropriate version for your use case, the docs cover 4.13.1 version.

 ## (1) prerequisite tools and hardware and sizing

 - fedora core workstation